 Please download and complete the Supplementary Information Form at the bottom of this page and return it to the School Office by 15 January 2021 if you wish to apply for a faith based place.

 The tie break for all criteria is children living nearest to the school as measured in a straight line from the address point for the child’s home, supplied by the Ordnance Survey, to the school’s main gate.
 This is measured using Barnet’s computerised geographical information system with those living closer to the school receiving higher priority.

 In the event of a tie-break where two children have equal priority Rimon will use random allocation to determine admission.
 In these cases children’s names will be randomly selected from the total list of tied applicants by someone unconnected to the school.

 How our application procedure operates

-1. Parents must apply on the Common Application Form for London Borough of Barnet maintained schools.
+1. Parents must apply on the Link -for London Borough of Barnet maintained schools.
 In addition, parents who are applying for a place on faith-based criteria are requested to complete the Rimon Supplementary Information Form, which is available from the school office or the local authority.
 Completion of this form enables the governing body to determine whether the application satisfies the oversubscription criteria.

 4. Places will be offered in accordance with the co-ordinated arrangements.